 By the same token, the deliberate folding of a fine art print is completely at odds with conventional printmaking, where the integrity and pristine condition of the paper is paramount, jealously guarded and has a direct bearing on a work's value.
 The concept of a folded print stored in an archival box appealed to the artists as the project challenges the traditional nature of prints and printmaking.
-In light of the medium, several artists appropriate or allude to images from mass produced sources, such as magazines, album covers and beer labels, drawing on the complex, often competitive, exploitative and even sabotaging relationship between art and mass media.
-As we are so unremittingly bombarded and inundated by commercial visual imagery, with which the art world is now so entangled, the large scale prints that make up 'SNAP - THE PORTFOLIO' unashamedly hijack the methods of commercial advertising - so much so that the portfolio in its entirety equates to the size of a billboard.
+As we are so unremittingly bombarded and inundated by commercial visual imagery, with which the art world is now so entangled, the large scale prints that make up 'SNAP 2012 - THE PORTFOLIO' unashamedly hijack the methods of commercial advertising - so much so that the portfolio in its entirety equates to the size of a billboard.

-Within the gallery space, the twelve prints from the portfolio are, true to the nature of the material itself, plastered directly to the wall.
+Within the gallery space, the eleven prints from the portfolio are, true to the nature of the material itself, plastered directly to the wall.
 Fated to be destroyed, the profound transience of these exhibited works stands true to the conviction of the project's expression of a specific happening.
-Due to the massive scale of each print, the collective display of 'SNAP - THE PORTFOLIO' fully envelopes the viewer within the imaginary surroundings of the region from which it has drawn its inspiration.
+Due to the massive scale of each print, the collective display of 'SNAP 2012 - THE PORTFOLIO' fully envelopes the viewer within the imaginary surroundings of the region from which it has drawn its inspiration.